DataSperling/DataSperling/README.md

+### Current Projects:
-Current Project: Soundable, a client server application which integrates machine learning to identify audio samples.
+- soundable: Client server application which integrates machine learning to identify real-world audio samples.
+- soundable-ML: CNN pipeline to develop AI models for audio recognition suitable for integration into REST-API's.
+- soundable-FX: JavaFX client for preprocessing audio data for efficient onward transmission.
+- soundable-API: REST API to serve, store and search data for soundable-FX client.